 Can my application be declined after I am put on the waiting list to be considered for an Assistance Dog?

 Your application will only be declined at any stage during the process if you or we believe an Assistance Dog is not a suitable support for your child and family.
 Sometimes this can happen if your family’s circumstances change during the process.
-In accordance with ADI regulations, you have the right to appeal a decision made by Irish Guide Dogs for the Blind to decline your application.
+In accordance with ADI regulations, you have the right to appeal a decision made by Irish Guide Dogs to decline your application.

 Unsuccessful Applicants